Peter Upton's |

 The rules were pretty similar to Speedway, with the main differences being:-

 Once again Peter Adolph printed a different picture onto a speedway figure.
-This gave a rather odd look to the jockey who appears (in this photo at least) to be wearing a big hat and coat.
-And the poor horse is a bit short in the leg department.
+This gave a rather odd look to the jockey who appears in black and white to be wearing a big hat and coat.
+This is less of a problem with the colour figures, although the horse remains lacking in the leg department.

 Like motor racing, the game could be played by up to six players, and again there were some interesting changes to the rules:-